6 Misconceptions about content marketing

 The lack of a properly defined strategy is enough to demonstrate a businesses' lack of commitment to content marketing.

-content marketing strategy should be well-documented and include things like:
+A content marketing strategy should be well-documented and include things like:

 - Goals and objectives (making sure they're measurable)